securityscience/DevSecOps-Github-Actions/Authentication-Authorization-Design/mTLS/mTLS.md

   * If using simulator: import CA into simulator and install `.p12` to simulator.
   * For real device: watch device logs in Console.app; see network connection rejections in the system logs.
 * If iOS says “untrusted certificate”: CA not trusted or wrong SAN (hostname mismatch).
-* If server rejects client: server’s trust store doesn’t contain your CA or Nginx/Node not configured to require client certs.
+* If server rejects client: server’s trust store doesn’t contain developer's CA or Nginx/Node not configured to require client certs.
 * For detailed server-side certificate info in Node: `req.socket.getPeerCertificate(true)`.